danilocurvelo/imd0030-20242/projects/deques.md

 ## Deque interface

 Interfaces are a useful way to indicate common methods that will be provided by different implementations (Java classes).
 For example, `List` is an interface with implementations such as `ArrayList` and `LinkedList`.
-Deques are like lists but without the capability to add, remove, or get items from anywhere except for the front or the back.
+Deques are like lists but without the capability to add, remove, or get elements from anywhere except for the front or the back.
 For testing purposes, we included a method to get any element by its index in the deque.

 Implementations of `Deque` must provide the following methods:

-`void addFirst(T item)`
+`void addFirst(E element)`
-: Adds an item of type `T` to the front of the deque.
+: Adds an element of type `E` to the front of the deque.

-`void addLast(T item)`
+`void addLast(E element)`
-: Adds an item of type `T` to the back of the deque.
+: Adds an element of type `E` to the back of the deque.

-`T get(int index)`
+`E get(int index)`
-: Gets the item at the given index, where 0 is the front, 1 is the next item, etc.
+: Gets the element at the given index, where 0 is the front, 1 is the next element, etc.

 `boolean isEmpty()`
 : Returns true if deque is empty, false otherwise.

-`T removeFirst()`
+`E removeFirst()`
-: Removes and returns the item at the front of the deque.
+: Removes and returns the element at the front of the deque.

-`T removeLast()`
+`E removeLast()`
-: Removes and returns the item at the back of the deque.
+: Removes and returns the element at the back of the deque.

 `int size()`
-: Returns the number of items in the deque.
+: Returns the number of elements in the deque.

 The interface defines a **default method** `isEmpty` that returns `size() == 0`.

 ### Reference implementation

 We've provided a reference implementation that will help us evaluate the performance problem with `ArrayList`.
 The `ArrayListDeque` class implements `Deque` using an `ArrayList`.
-The class maintains a single field called `list` that stores all the items in the deque, where the _i_-th item in the deque is always stored at `list[i]`.
+The class maintains a single field called `list` that stores all the elements in the deque, where the _i_-th element in the deque is always stored at `list[i]`.

 ## Design and implement